onropepro/OnRope.pro/SCR.RATING.md

 # SCR Rating System

+## GOLDEN RULE - MANDATORY FOR ALL DEVELOPMENT

+**Every step MUST be tested and working 100% before moving to the next step.
+No exceptions.**

+Before proceeding to the next step of the build, the following must be verified:
+- Backend code reviewed and working
+- Frontend code reviewed and working
+- Database schema correct and all tables created and available
+- Routes tested and functional
+- No LSP errors
+- API wording correct
+- API calls returning correct data
+- Every endpoint tested

+This rule applies between EACH step of the build.
+No exception will be acceptable.

+---

 ## Harness Inspection Points

 1 point will be awarded per project completed for harness inspection completed for every work session.